enonic/app-onepager/README.md

 ## Icons

 The "features" part demo content contains icons by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) which are leseased under the [Creative Commons BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).

+## Changelog

+Version 2.0.0

+* Images are now added directly to the gallery image part.
+* Removed the Gallery-image content type.

+Version 1.0.0

+* First public release

+## Upgrading

+The gallery for version 2.0.0 works differently from the gallery in version 1.0.0.
+Before upgrading, remove any Gallery parts from your page and delete all Gallery-image contents.
+Then install the new Onepager app version 2.0.0 and recreate the galleries on the page.
+Now images can be added directly to the gallery in the part config.
+The image content must be tagged for the category filter buttons to appear.
+The image captions now come from the caption field in the image content.